Faculty and Staff Directory » Noreen RodriguezView Directory | Update Profile

 2010–2013 Elementary bilingual teacher, Brentwood Elementary, Austin, TX

 2005–2010 Elementary bilingual teacher, Dawson Elementary, Austin, TX

-Rodríguez, N. N. & Kim, E. J. (in press).
+Rodríguez, N. N. & Kim, E. J. (2018).
 In search of mirrors: An Asian Critical Race Theory content analysis of Asian American picturebooks from 2007-2017.
 Journal of Children's Literature.

 Rodríguez, N. N. (2018).
 Avoiding the single story: The need to critically examine children's literature and Asian and Asian American stereotypes.
 Literacy Today, July/August, pp. 34-35.